Is yaupon tea tariff-free?

 Supporting American Communities

-By deciding to purchase domestic products, you're not just making a personal choice—you're making an economic vote for American communities.
-Unlike imported alternatives subject to changing trade policies and supply disruptions, every box of Goldholly Organic American Supertea supports American farmers, American workers, and American businesses throughout our supply chain.
+By choosing domestic products, you're not just making a personal choice—you're making an economic vote for American communities.
+Unlike imported alternatives subject to changing trade policies and supply disruptions, every box of Goldholly supports American farmers, American workers, and American businesses throughout our supply chain.

 Our regenerative farming partners across the Southeast are dedicated land stewards who understand the vital connection between yaupon and healthy ecosystems.
 By switching to yaupon from imported caffeine, you're helping to support economic opportunities for rural communities while incentivizing conservation of the native landscapes where yaupon naturally thrives.